 Simply the perfect place to take a bareboat or skippered sailing holiday.
 Such a diverse collection of islands dotting the clear blue sea, each with its own unique appeal.
 Local cultures that fascinate and entertain, offering a welcome that keeps charterers returning to these waters year after year.
 With its 7,000 Islands and 28 Island nations, reliable trade winds and long sailing season, the Caribbean is a region that offers an endless amount of holiday enjoyment.

-At Sail Connections, we work with all the best charter operators in the Caribbean, sorting through all the available boats and presenting all the best options to suit your vacation plans.
+At Sail Connections, we work with all the best charter operators in the Caribbean including the Bahamas, sorting through all the available boats and presenting all the best options to suit your vacation plans.
 Some of our operators offer extra services that are unique to their destinations.
-We personalize your proposal and give you the benefit of our knowledge and local contacts, to deliver a fabulous sailing holiday wherever there's a boat to charter in the Caribbean.
+We personalize your proposal and give you the benefit of our knowledge and local contacts, to deliver a fabulous sailing holiday wherever there's a boat to charter in the Caribbean region.

 The Caribbean's numerous islands give you so many fabulous places to explore, so many diverse cultures to experience, that the permutations for planning a sailing charter are simply too numerous to list.
 The sailing distances between territories can be very short, and there are countless yacht charter bases scattered across the region.
 That opens the door to all manner of opportunities – from a seven-day sail around one distinct island nation to a multi-week one-way charter that takes in a wide variety of cultures and geographical features.